v128store/guile-hoot/design/ABI.md

 Additionally, Guile functions can accept a variable number of arguments, whereas WebAssembly functions have a fixed type.
-In the general case we pass arguments via a global argument-passing array, and only pass the number of arguments as a function parameter.
+In the general case we may need to pass arguments via a global argument-passing array.
+The first few arguments can be passed as parameters though.
+The number of arguments is also passed as a function parameter.
 Since all calls are tail calls, this convention applies to returning values as well.

 ### Dynamic stack